meet-brad-ch/polars-talib/README.md

 ## How it works

-TA-Lib describes its own functions through its *abstract interface*: inputs, parameters with defaults, outputs, group, hint.
+The design is described in [ARCHITECTURE.md](ARCHITECTURE.md).
+In short: TA-Lib describes its own functions through its *abstract interface*: inputs, parameters with defaults, outputs, group, hint.
 This library has **one** Rust expression that runs any TA-Lib function by name through that interface, and builds the Python API from the same metadata at import time.
 No function is written by hand, so a new TA-Lib release is